 1. Literacy has been declining before the pandemic

 The USA has a severe and unprecedented illiteracy problem, and the media blames the pandemic.
-But literacy has been declining for decades.
+However, literacy has been declining for decades.

 What happened in the last four decades?